How To Have An Eco-Friendly Wedding

-As awareness on how to become more green comes to a rise, it’s easier to take action on wedding planning, and that includes creating eco-friendly wedding invitations.
-The slogan itself, “save a tree” is truly an important thing we must keep in mind in when choosing your invitations.
+As awareness on how to become more green is becoming more mainstream, it’s easier to take action in your wedding planning and that includes invitations.
+The slogan itself, “save a tree” is truly an important thing we must keep in mind when choosing your invitations.

 Instead of using traditional card stock paper, use some high-recycled content paper that uses alternative fibers like bamboo.
 Some may ask how much recycling paper can really save but according to Ariel Dekovic, coauthor of 365 Ways to Save the Earth “Every ton of recycled paper saves 17 trees, 7,000 gallons of water.”
 This may be something you want to consider when picking your save the dates, wedding invitations, and thank you cards.

 Minimize your mailing and opt for online invitations.
-You can do this for other wedding related events as well.
-You can create a wedding website to manage all of the necessary tasks from bachelorette parties, rehearsal dinners, cocktail hour, etc. You can even go as far as telling your maid of honor to throw a virtual wedding shower for you instead of a destination one.
-This option isn’t only ethical, but can also save you a ton of money.
+You can do this for other events as well.
+You can create a wedding website to manage all of the necessary tasks from bachelorette parties, rehearsal dinners, cocktail hour, guest lists, seating charts, etc. You can even go as far as telling your maid of honor to throw a virtual wedding shower for you instead of a destination one.
+This option can also save you and your guests a ton of money.

 Green Wedding Venue

-One of the easiest ways to ensure that you reduce you and your guests’ carbon footprints and remain green is by choosing an eco-friendly wedding venue that aligns with your vision of being ethical.
+One of the easiest ways to ensure that you reduce you and your guests’ carbon footprints is by choosing an eco-friendly wedding venue that aligns with your vision of being ethical.

 You can use Green Building Getaway as one of the ways to find the most sustainable buildings.
-That way you won’t be harming the environment and will still be able to host your wedding guests just as you've always envisioned.
-And with so many venues taking measures in making sure their venue is green, you won’t need to worry about sacrificing your big day.
+That way you won’t be harming the environment .
+With so many venues taking measures in making sure their venue is green, you won’t need to worry about sacrificing your big day and will still be able to host your guests just as you've always envisioned.

-If you’re looking for something more organic, choose an outdoor space compared to an indoor one.
-Not only will this be a great way for you to enjoy Mother Nature and all its beauty but you’ll also be saving a ton of energy use with lighting and any other unnecessary power sources.
+If you’re looking for something more organic, choose an outdoor space instead of an indoor one.
+Not only will this be a great way for you to enjoy Mother Nature and all its beauty, but you’ll also be saving a ton of energy use with lighting and any other power sources.
 Plus all your photos will be in natural light, giving you that golden hour glow for timeless photos.
 Outdoor settings also come with their own natural decor!